-C2 Proficiency can be taken as either a digital or paperbased exam.
+C2 Proficiency can be taken as either a paper-based or a computer-based exam.

 Who is the exam for?

 C2 Proficiency is aimed at learners who have achieved an extremely high level of skill in the English language, who want to show they can: